 5 Concepts on Renting Surgery Center Space for Additional Revenue

-Linda Peterson, MBA, CEO of Executive Solutions, discusses the finer points about renting surgery center space to outside groups.
+Linda Peterson, MBA, CEO of Executive Solutions, discusses the finer points about renting surgery center space to outside groups. *We advise anyone looking into such relationships to consult with counsel as well as state department of health and Medicare as well as their accreditaiton bodies.

 1. Benefits of renting the space